 For many systems thermal temperature is not sufficient to cause configurational rearrangements, but slow shearing causes the particles to ergodically explore configuration space.
-Although we make no attempt to calculate the entropy from first principles, we postulate that because the material is being sheared slowly, configurational (as opposed to kinetic) degrees of freedom are the dominant contributions to the entropy.
-The statistical distribution of steady state configurations should maximize this entropy and be described by an effective temperature.
+Although we make no attempt to calculate the entropy from first principles, we postulate that because the material is being sheared slowly, configurational (as opposed to kinetic) degrees of freedom are the dominant contributions to the dynamics and quasistatic simulations generate a wealth of information about particle interactions and emergent macroscopic behavior-including shear banding [18-20]-but they are limited to smaller numbers of particles and time scales.
+On the largest scales, phenomenological models such as viscoelasticity and the Dieterich-Ruina friction law [21,22], which has been studied extensively in the context of rock mechanics, describe stress-strain step and frequency responses, but to date these laws have not been derived from microscopic dynamics.

-^{}Electronic address: mmanning@physics.ucsb.edu
+^{}mmanning@physics.ucsb.edu